 James enlisted in Melbourne on 19 July 1915 and sailed with the 6th Battalion 12th Reinforcement in November.
 They arrived at Serapeum, Alexandria on 22 February 1916 but were moved on to the Western Front, arriving in France on 2 April 1916.

 By late May 1916, the 6th Battalion were at Fleurbaix and were mostly on fatigue duties or training.
 Training was the order of the day for 8 June when James Knight was killed in action at Fleurbaix.
 He was buried at Y Farm Military Cemetery.

 In 1917, a tree was planted by George Doig for James Knight along Hamilton’s Anzac Avenue.
 George was James’ nephew, a son of James’ sister Selina.
-There is the name of T.L.Knight on the Hamilton War Memorial I believe is intended for J.K.Knight.
+There is the name of T.L.Knight on the Hamilton War Memorial I believe is intended for J.A.Knight.